awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

 ### IAM permissions required for creating a CEV<a name="custom-setup-orcl.cev"></a>

-To create a CEV, the IAM principal needs the following additional permissions:
+To create a CEV, the IAM identity needs the following additional permissions:

 ```
 s3:GetObjectAcl